vorachet/protractor-build-verification-testreport/README.md

 Build verification test (Smoke testing ,Confidence testing, Sanity testing) is done by testers before accepting a new build.
 Build verification test is also one of the most cost-effective method for identifying and fixing defects in software.

 **protractor-build-verification-testreport** provides a Node.js module used to generate readability HTML test report based on Protractor environment.
-If Protractor is a part of your test equipments in your build verification test process, **protractor-build-verification-testreport** could help you managing E2E test report effectively.
+If Protractor is an equipment in your build verification test process, **protractor-build-verification-testreport** could help you doing test report tasks effectively.

 ![Logo](https://github.com/vorachet/attanomat-protractor-screenshot/raw/master/demo.gif)